chasefinch/amp-renderer/README.md

 - [x] ~Support `sizes`, `media`, and `heights` via CSS injection~
 - [ ] Warn or fail if CSS injection puts the `amp-custom` element over the byte limit
+- [ ] Group CSS injections for `media` attributes by shared media queries to reduce necessary bytes
 - [ ] Support `amp-audio`
 - [x] ~Inject `img` tag for hero images with the `data-hero` attribute~
 - [ ] Enforce 2-img limit on `data-hero`